bgaosec/kc-sms-otp/README.md

 1. **Authenticator:**
    - Go to *Authentication → Flows → Browser*.
    - Add execution → select `SMS OTP (SP)` and set Requirement = `ALTERNATIVE`.
-   - In the execution actions menu choose *Config* and fill in SMS settings.
+   - In the execution actions menu choose *Config* and fill in SMS settings (see “Configure the plugin” below).
 2. **Required Action:**
    - Go to *Authentication → Required Actions*.
    - Enable `Verify Phone Number via SMS` and mark it as *Default Action* if every user must verify.
 3. **User Profile:** ensure `phoneNumber` and `phoneNumberVerified` attributes exist (classic Keycloak requires manual creation or user profile config).

+### Configure the plugin
+1. Open the `SMS OTP (SP)` execution’s *Config* dialog.
+2. Pick a `sms.vendor` and enter the vendor-specific credentials (API key/secret, SID, sender, etc.).
+3. (Optional) Provide defaults via realm attributes or environment variables—use the same keys (e.g. `SMS_APIKEY`) so both the authenticator and `Verify Phone` action can resolve them.
+4. Adjust behavior knobs:
+   - `sms.ttlSeconds` (OTP validity window)
+   - `sms.otpLength`
+   - `sms.resendSeconds`
+   - `sms.maxAttempts`
+   - `sms.timeoutMs`
+5. Save the config and re-run the Browser login flow to test.
+6. Verify Keycloak logs for messages like `Initializing SMS OTP (SP)` to confirm the provider loaded.

 ## Configuration Keys
 | Key | Description |